Windboy

 I angled the folded glider, and myself, straight on into the winds as best I could.
 I'm still not sure which winds were part of the hurricane itself, and which were Windboy's creation.
 We spiralled inward until, like emerging from a thick nightmarish fog into dead calm, we found ourselves in the eye of the time-warp hurricane.

 Unlike the first time 17 days ago, we didn't go sailing on through.
-Windboy stopped both of us, and we hovered in the the hurricane's eye a mile or two above the ocean.
+Windboy stopped both of us, and we hovered in the hurricane's eye a mile or two above the ocean.

 "I made it in time," Windboy said.
 "I couldn't have done it without you."